Harlingen, Texas: Airports

 The city's airport, Valley International Airport, has a service area that encompasses the lower Rio Grande Valley and northern Mexico, serving more than two million people on both sides of the US-Mexico border.
 Valley International Airport lies in the northeastern portion of Harlingen and offers a border-crossing option via the Free Trade Bridge at Los Indios.
 The airport has aligned itself as the air cargo hub of the Rio Grande Valley and works closely with carriers such as DHL, FedEx and Southwest Airlines Cargo.
 In 1975, Southwest Airlines began to fly to the Rio Grande Valley via Valley International Airport with four roundtrips each business day.
 Southwest currently offers nonstop flights between Harlingen and Austin and Houston Hobby.
 Additional airlines that serve the airport include United Express to Houston Intercontinental, American Airlines with daily nonstop service to Dallas DFW, Frontier Airlines with weekly nonstop service to Chicago and Denver, and Delta Air Lines and Sun Country Airlines with seasonal, nonstop service to Minneapolis-St. Paul.

+Public transit

+The city is working to build a public transit center as a hub for bus lines to Harlingen.
+The project is currently on hold due to funding issues.

 Highways

 The city of Harlingen is at the junction of U.S. Route 77 and U.S. Route 83, designated as Interstate 69E and Interstate 2, respectively.
-Interstate 69E runs through north-south through Harlingen, while the city serves as the eastern terminus of Interstate 2.
+Interstate 69E runs through north–south through Harlingen, while the city serves as the eastern terminus of Interstate 2.
 U.S. Route 77 connects the Rio Grande Valley to Interstate 37 at Corpus Christi.
 U.S. Route 83 connects the Rio Grande Valley with Interstate 35 at Laredo.